Goryeb Children’s Hospital Center of Excellence Fund

 Many parents and caregivers of pediatric patients with cancer or blood disorders find themselves in dire financial situations.
 The Good Neighbor Fund offers financial assistance to offset daily living expenses, gas, electric bills, childcare costs, mortgage or rent payments and pharmaceutical purchases.
 A key component to our family-centered care mission at Morristown Medical Center, the Good Neighbor Fund has helped thousands of families whose children are patients at Goryeb Children’s Hospital.

-The Need: $75,000 to $100,000
+The Need: $25,000

 Positions